Pustelto/personal_web/src/blog/building-clipio-reflection/index.md

 Building a Clipio was a great experience and I have learned a lot.
 Especially today, with the AI hype this was a great way to broaden my skills and validate that I can build something people will want to use.

 Of course I have made a mistakes along the way, but I have learned a valuable lessons thanks to that.
-I have wrote this article to reflect on this journey and share those lessons with you so you can learn from my mistakes as well.
+I have wrote this article to reflect on this journey and share those lessons with you so you can learn from my mistakes.